Milan Stojadinović: Emigration

 In 1946, Stojadinović went to Rio de Janeiro, and then to Buenos Aires, where he was reunited with his wife and two daughters.
 Stojadinović spent the rest of his life as presidential advisor on economic and financial affairs to governments in Argentina and founded the financial newspaper El Economista.
 Stojadinović was close to the Argentine president Juan Perón to whom he was an economic adviser.
-The affluent lifestyle of Stojadinović in Buenos Aires suggested that the rumors of personal corruption on his part during his time as Prime Minister had some foundation in fact.
+The affluent lifestyle of Stojadinović in Buenos Aires suggested that the rumors of personal corruption on his part during his time as prime minister were well founded.
 In 1954, Stojadinović met with Ante Pavelić, the former Poglavnik of the Independent State of Croatia (NDH) who also lived in Buenos Aires, and agreed to cooperate with him on the creation of two independent and enlarged Croatian and Serbian states.
 Since Pavelić's regime during World War II had killed between 300,000 and 500,000 Serbs, Stojadinović's willingness to work with Pavelić largely discredited him both in Yugoslavia and among the Serb diaspora overseas.
-The Ustasha campaign against the Serbs in World War II is viewed by the Serbs as well as scholars as an act of genocide, and the photographs of Stojadinović shaking hands with Pavelić finished off whatever was left of his good reputation.
+The Ustasha campaign against the Serbs in World War II is viewed by the Serbs as well as scholars as an act of genocide, and photographs of Stojadinović shaking hands with Pavelić ruined whatever was left of his good reputation.
 He died in 1961.
 Stojadinović's memoirs, titled Neither War, Nor Pact (Ni rat, ni pakt), were posthumously published in Buenos Aires in 1963 and were re-printed in Rijeka in 1970.